Learn More About Handwoven Wool Rugs From Oaxaca, Mexico

 Green – Alfalfa Leaves

-Other natural dye ingredients include fruits, seeds, and different mosses that grow on plants and rocks.
+Natural dye ingredients include fruits, seeds, and mosses that grow on plants and rocks.

-And to create an even more diverse range of colors, many of these natural dyes can be mixed with lime juice and/or sodium bicarbonate to produce a completely different secondary color.
+To create a more diverse range of colors, many of these natural dyes can be mixed with lime juice and sodium bicarbonate to produce a completely different secondary color.

 For example, green hues were obtained by mixing lime juice with yellow dyes.

 But our favorite of all the natural dyes was red.
-This color is derived from dried cochineal; an insect parasite that lives and feeds on cacti.
-The cochineal produces carminic acid in their digestive system which is a thick, deep red liquid and a perfect colorant.
-The bugs are then harvested, dried, and sold as dyes to carpet weavers.
+This color is derived from dried cochineal, an insect parasite that lives and feeds on cacti.
+The cochineal produces carminic acid, a thick, deep red liquid and a perfect colorant in the digestive system.
+The bugs are harvested, dried, and sold as dyes to carpet weavers.

-And when these dried cochineal are ground up, the deep red colorant is exposed.
+And when these dried cochineals are ground up, the deep red colorant is exposed.

-The indigo pigments are purchased from Santiago Niltepec – southern part of the state of Oaxaca.
-Production is small compared to demands, and indigo dye takes time, and labour intensive.
-Therefore Oaxaca rug using large numbers of indigo colors are usually more expensive.
+The indigo pigments are purchased from Santiago Niltepec – the southern part of Oaxaca.
+Production is small compared to demands, and indigo dye takes time and is labor intensive.
+Therefore, Oaxaca rugs using large numbers of indigo colors are usually more expensive.

-Once the dye powders are created, they are mixed with water to create the colored solution.
+Once the dye powders are created, they are mixed with water to make the colored solution.

-In order to imbue the color into the yarn, the yarn is then boiled with the colored solution for several hours.
-Afterwards, the yarn is taken out and hung to dry.
+To imbue the color into the yarn, the yarn is then boiled with the colored solution for several hours.
+Afterward, the yarn is taken out and hung to dry.

 Creating Different Hues